This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Honey Balsamic Vinaigrette

-Enjoy the dressing right away over your favorite salad ingredients.
+Once you’re happy with the taste and consistency, the dressing is ready to use right away.
+Enjoy it over your favorite salad ingredients!
 It pairs well with spinach or spicy arugula, juicy tomatoes, crisp apples or pears, baked chicken, salmon, and more.

 Storage Tip: Store honey balsamic dressing in an airtight container in the fridge for up to a week.
 It will thicken slightly and separate when chilled.
 Stir well before using it again.